-Dear Mr. Rogers:
+Dear Mr. Moynihan:

-Recent news accounts have indicated that SunTrust Bank will charge Basic Everyday Checking Account customers a \$5 per month fee in any month when they make a purchase with a debit card linked to the Basic Everyday Checking Account.
+Recent news accounts have indicated that Bank of America will begin charging many of its checking account customers a \$5 monthly fee for debit card purchases starting in 2012.
 This fee will be charged even when consumers use the card only once in that month.
 Consumers Union, the public policy and advocacy division of Consumer Reports believes your decision to charge consumers a new monthly fee to use their own money for debit card transactions is both ill-timed and unfair.
 Accordingly, on behalf of America's financial services consumers, we urge you to withdraw these plans immediately.

-Consumers should not be required to pay a costly fee that appears to be arbitrary and designed to generate income rather than covering the costs of providing debit card services.
+Consumers should not be required to pay a costly fee that appears to be arbitrary and designed to generate income to make up for Bank of America's bad business decisions rather than covering the costs of providing debit card services.
 Banks can still collect approximately 24 cents from retailers every time a customer makes a debit card purchase.
 That's much more than the median 8 cents the Federal Reserve estimates it costs a bank to process a debit purchase when consumers use a PIN number.

-SunTrust Bank plans to take dollars from consumers it says it lost when the Federal Reserve decided that banks could not charge retailers high and anticompetitive debit interchange fees to process debit card transactions.
-Not only is SunTrust Bank trying to make up for ill-gotten profits by heaping a new fee on consumers, it is doing so even though the bank actually saves money when consumers rely more on debit cards instead of paper checks, which are more costly for SunTrust Bank to process.
+Bank of America plans to take dollars from consumers it says it lost when the Federal Reserve decided that banks could not charge retailers high and anticompetitive debit interchange fees to process debit card transactions.
+Not only is Bank of America trying to make up for ill-gotten profits by heaping a new fee on consumers, it is doing so even though Bank of America actually saves money when consumers rely more on debit cards instead of paper checks, which are more costly to process.

-The public wants to know why it is that you plan to charge your customers \$5 monthly, or \$60 per year, more to access their own money, especially when taxpayers rescued SunTrust Bank with a \$4.85 billion loan just a few years ago.
-It seems unjust and indefensible for SunTrust Bank to now levy a costly new fee on consumers in a struggling economy, especially when the fee is not related to the cost of providing the service.
+The public wants to know why it is that you plan to charge your customers \$5 monthly, or \$60 per year, more to access their own money, especially when taxpayers rescued Bank of America with a \$45 billion loan just a few years ago.
+It seems unjust and indefensible for Bank of America to now levy a costly new fee on consumers in a struggling economy, especially when the fee is not related to the cost of providing the service.
 This fee is especially egregious, imposed as it is during a weak economy, when many consumers are struggling to keep afloat.